• Visitor Info

 How much time do I need at Waimea Valley?

 On average, you'll want to plan for about 2 to 3 hours at Waimea Valley.
-The walk to the waterfalls takes about 30 minutes each way, but you’ll probably want to take your time exploring the historical sites along the trail.
+The walk to the waterfall takes about 30 minutes each way, but you'll probably want to take your time exploring the historical sites along the trail.

 If you plan to swim in the waterfall, attend the Luau, check out the hula show, or shop at the gift shop, you'll need a bit more time to enjoy everything fully!